-For purposes of DFAST, DBTC uses quantitative models and expert judgment methodologies to project asset and liability balances, revenue, losses, risk weighted assets ("RWA") and capital over the planning horizon.
-All quantitative models and expert judgment methodologies undergo a thorough review and challenge process and are validated for their conceptual soundness.
+For purposes of DFAST, DBTC uses quantitative models and expert judgment estimation approaches to project asset and liability balances, revenue, losses, risk weighted assets ("RWA") and capital over the planning horizon.
+All quantitative models and expert judgment estimation approaches undergo a thorough review and challenge process and are validated for their conceptual soundness.